single-cell-data/SOMA/abstract_specification.md

 ### SOMAExperiment and SOMAMeasurement

 `SOMAExperiment` is a specialized `SOMACollection`, representing an annotated 2-D matrix of measurements.
-In the single-cell-biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (also knows as a "multimodal dataset").
+In the single-cell-biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (also known as a "multimodal dataset").
 Within a `SOMAExperiment`, a set of measurements on a single set of variables (features) is represented as a `SOMAMeasurement`.

 The `SOMAExperiment` and `SOMAMeasurement` types comprise [foundational types](#foundational-types):

-- `SOMAExperiment`: a well-defined set of annotated observations defined by a `SOMADataFrame`, and one or more "measurement" on those observations;
+- `SOMAExperiment`: a well-defined set of annotated observations defined by a `SOMADataFrame`, and one or more "measurement" on those observations
 - `SOMAMeasurement`: for all observables, a common set of annotated variables (defined by a `SOMADataFrame`) for which values (e.g., measurements, calculations) are stored in `SOMADenseNdArray` and `SOMASparseNdArray`.

 In other words, every `SOMAMeasurement` has a distinct set of variables (features), and inherits common observables from its parent `SOMAExperiment`.
 The `obs` and `var` dataframes define the axis annotations, and their respective `soma_joinid` values are the indices for all matrixes stored in the `SOMAMeasurement`.